jorgecasas/php-ml/docs/machine-learning/regression/svr.md

 ### Train

-To train a model simply provide train samples and targets values (as `array`).
+To train a model, simply provide train samples and targets values (as `array`).
 Example:

 ```
 use Phpml\Regression\SVR;